FREQUENTLY ASKED QUESTIONS

 What will the funds I raise support?

-The money you raise by participating in the California Dream Ride will support the California Bicycle Coalition's Bikeways to Everywhere Initiative, which advocates for safe, comfortable, connected bikeway networks for all Californians.
+The money you raise by participating in the California Dream Ride will support the California Bicycle Coalition's work to make California a more bike-friendly state.
 Learn more...

 What is the average daily mileage?
 Will there be a lot of climbing?

-The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 290 miles.
+The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 295 miles and 12,000 climbing feet.
 Riders who follow our training plan will be very adequately trained for the ride.
-Total climbing feet to be posted soon.

 Are there options for shorter or longer rides?

-Our tour is designed with a specific daily route and destination, with few opportunities for shorter routes.
-Participants who choose to ride additional (unscheduled) miles or go off-course will do so without the support of tour staff.
-We do ask that you advise a Dream Ride staff member if you plan to leave the route at any time.
+Our tour is hotel-to-hotel, designed with specific daily routes and destinations.
+With the exception of Day 1, there are limited opportunities for shorter routes, but please note there will be some space in support caravan vehicles for riders who would like to “take a breather” between rest stops.
+Participants who choose to ride additional (unofficial) miles or go off-course will do so without the support of tour staff and are responsible for navigation to the next rest stop and/or that evening's hotel.
+We do ask that you advise the Ride Director if you plan to leave the route at any time.

 What will the weather be like?